 It's hard to explain what happens behind the scenes of a game translation.
 Most contents are bound by NDA and cannot be shown, and many tools and procedures are obscure even for translators.

-Therefore, I decided to take the plunge and translate a small flash game, recording and explaining each step in order to build a video tutorial.
-For this task I will mostly use the memoQ translation environment, but also some other tools (links provided)
+Therefore, a few years ago I decided to take the plunge and translate a small flash game, recording and explaining each step in order to build a video tutorial.

 In order to play, click on the picture above or click here.